fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 }
 ```

-[McBride & Paterson's paper](http://www.staff.city.ac.uk/~ross/papers/Applicative.html) introduces a type very much like F#'s `Result<'T,'TError>` which can be used to stitch together functions and values which might fail, but conveniently accumulating up all of the errors which can then be helpfully presented at once, as opposed to immediately presenting the first error.
-This allows you to take [Scott Wlaschin's Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) to the next level by not just bailing out when things go wrong, but automatically collecting up a useful description of all of the different issues that occurred that resulted in the failure.
+[McBride & Paterson's paper](http://www.staff.city.ac.uk/~ross/papers/Applicative.html) introduces a type very much like F#'s `Result<'T,'TError>` which can be used to stitch together functions and values which might fail, but conveniently accumulating all of the errors which can then be helpfully presented at once, as opposed to immediately presenting the first error.
+This allows you to take [Scott Wlaschin's Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) to the next level by not just bailing out when things go wrong, but also providing helpful and detailed error messages.

 ```fsharp
 // If both reading from the database or the file go wrong, the computation